ricban/XUnit--DemoApp/README.md

 # XUnit--DemoApp

-Demo app to unit test different application types using xUnit.net unit testing tool.
+A repository for unit testing different application types using xUnit.net.

 ## Application Types